nelsonifechukwu/NELSON_IML_WORK/README.md

     - Print the loss and accuracy per epoch

 ## RNN IMPLEMENTATION
-- This is still a work in progress
+- Define the feature of the RNN
-- My current work in on defining the RNN model architecture
+- Train the model
+- Issues occur due to vanishing and exploding gradients

 ## LSTM IMPLEMENTATION
 - Define the architecture of the LSTM network
-- It's a many to one problem with 10 sequences
+- It's a many-to-one problem with 10 sequences

+## CONVLSTM IMPLEMENTATION
+- Rearrange the data to cater to both temporal and spatial features of the sensor data
+- Form a convolution from the images
+- Train an LSTM model

 # OUTCOME
 The outcome of this research experience showed that slip detection and slip prediction performed better with CNN than the DNN.